Semiotic theory of Charles Sanders Peirce: Classes of signs

 Peirce proposes several typologies and definitions of the signs.
-More than 76 definitions of what a sign is have been collected throughout Peirce's work.
+At least 76 definitions of what a sign is have been collected throughout Peirce's work.
 Some canonical typologies can nonetheless be observed, one crucial one being the distinction between "icons", "indices" and "symbols" (CP 2.228, CP 2.229 and CP 5.473).
 The icon-index-symbol typology is chronologically the first but structurally the second of three that fit together as a trio of three-valued parameters in regular scheme of nine kinds of sign.
 (The three "parameters" (not Peirce's term) are not independent of one another, and the result is a system of ten classes of sign, which are shown further down in this article.)

 Peirce's three basic phenomenological categories come into central play in these classifications.
 The 1-2-3 numerations used further below in the exposition of sign classes represents Peirce's associations of sign classes with the categories.
 The categories are as follows:

 The three sign typologies depend respectively on (I) the sign itself, (II) how the sign stands for its denoted object, and (III) how the signs stands for its object to its interpretant.
 Each of the three typologies is a three-way division, a trichotomy, via Peirce's three phenomenological categories.